 The Ph.D. program is comprised of four blocks of study:

-- Block 1: Community Engagement core (18 credit hours taken at the start of the program);
+- Block 1: Community Engagement core (15 credit hours);

 Fall 2018 tuition rate: The cost per credit in the Ph.D. in community engagement program is $880 ($855 tuition + $25 technology fee)